DrChainsaw/NaiveNASlib.jl/README.md

 Main supported use cases:
 * Change the input/output size of vertices
 * Parameter pruning (policy excluded)
+* Add vertices to the graph
-* Remove a vertex from the graph
+* Remove vertices from the graph
-* Add a vertex to the graph
+* Add edges to a vertex
-* Add/remove edges to/from vertex
+* Remove edges to a vertex

 For each of the above operations, NaiveNASlib makes the necessary changes to neighboring vertices to ensure that the computation graph is consistent w.r.t dimensions of the activations.